 We’re proud to power our regions and keep Kiwi lives and businesses energised, now and into the future.

-Could we be cooking with renewable gas in the future?
+Closer to cooking with renewable gas

 *7,200 houses at an average residential gas demand of 22GJ p.a. = 160TJ p.a. (estimated annual biomethane injected at Broadlands).